 At some point early on, do your team a favor and get a ticketing/customer service system.
 ZenDesk and Desk.com are the household names.
 Their size comes with a notable bonus: multiple support solutions (knowledgebases, chatbots, call center software) that integrate well with each other.
 That said, there are plenty of smaller platforms suited for startups.

 The reason is you’ll soon need a single, transparent place to record all your customer support interactions.
 Customer care is only as good as what you can stay on top of.
 If a customer .repeatedly reports certain issues, that should signal a red light.
 From the other end of things, tracking incoming requests can help you backup your team in case of false complaints.

-At Craft, we use Intercom for all customer communications.
+At Craft we use Intercom for all customer communications.
 We find it’s super-simple to track, assign and segment support interactions.
 We also have access to basic user activity (signup, last active), which comes in handy.
 Btw we build awesome workflow to collect and manage user feedback inside Craft app, check it

 Get the most (feedback) out of support requests

 Last, but far from least – be sure to extract as much feedback as you can from support requests.
 Surely bug reports are the most obvious feedback items.
 Repeated complaints/ how to’s regarding certain functionalities can be a strong indication of UI issues, which is good to know in UX product management process.
 And then there are questions about integrations/functionalities which, while are not phrased as feedback, are absolutely that.